 Donate unneeded crayons.
 If you no longer need your crayons, consider donating them to a daycare, preschool, public/private school, or after school program.
 Many programs will gladly accept crayons and other supplies.

 Recycle broken crayons.
 When crayons are no longer useable or you cannot find a place to donate them, consider mailing them to the National Crayon Recycling Program or The Crayon Initiative.
 Both organizations save millions of crayons per year by melting crayons down and make new crayons out of them.
 The new crayons are often donated to good organizations.

 Skip disposables.
 Keep non-disposable plates, eating utensils, mugs and water bottles in your desk or break room and use them whenever possible.

-- Bring your own mug to NDSU coffee shops for a 50 cent discount on your order.
-If you must use disposable cups, remember the cup holders are both recyclable and reusable.
+- Bring your own mug to NDSU owned coffee shops for a discount on your order.
+If you must use disposable cups, remember the coffee cup sleeves are both recyclable and reusable.